remnrem/luna-doc/docs/ref/annotations.md

     luna edfplus.edf edf-annot-class=N1,N2,N3,R,W,? \
          -s ' WRITE-ANNOTS file=a.annot annot=N1,N2,N3,R,W,? '
     ```
-    Subsequently, one would likley then add `skip-edf-annots=T` as a special variable to ignore annotations from an EDF+
+    Subsequently, one would likely then add `skip-edf-annots=T` as a special variable to ignore annotations from an EDF+
     that have already been extracted to a separate file and attached (and linked via a sample-list to the original EDF+).
     It can be slow to scan an entire EDF+ to pull out
     annotations, and so performing these steps initially (i.e. to extract all desired annotations as an `.annot`) is